awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 # Setting default server\-side encryption behavior for Amazon S3 buckets<a name="bucket-encryption"></a>

 With Amazon S3 default encryption, you can set the default encryption behavior for an S3 bucket so that all new objects are encrypted when they are stored in the bucket\.
-The objects are encrypted using server\-side encryption with either Amazon S3\-managed keys \(SSE\-S3\) or customer master keys \(CMKs\) stored in AWS Key Management Service \(AWS KMS\) \(SSE\-KMS\)\.
+The objects are encrypted using server\-side encryption with either Amazon S3\-managed keys \(SSE\-S3\) or AWS KMS keys stored in AWS Key Management Service \(AWS KMS\) \(SSE\-KMS\)\.

 When you configure your bucket to use default encryption with SSE\-KMS, you can also enable S3 Bucket Keys to decrease request traffic from Amazon S3 to AWS Key Management Service \(AWS KMS\) and reduce the cost of encryption\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.